-Among male-dominated jobs, Peru (46%), Mexico (45%), Chile (42%), Sweden (41%), and Brazil (41%) would see some of the largest gains in female talent pool representation with a skills-first approach.
+Among male-dominated jobs, women in Peru (46%), Mexico (45%), and Chile (42%) would experience the largest differences in talent pool expansion for women compared to men if a skills-first approach were implemented.
+Among the European countries listed, those most affected would be Sweden (41%), Poland (38%), and the Czech Republic (36%).
 Of the countries considered, only Romania does not show a significant gender difference in the impact of skills-first hiring.
-While there are several jobs where skills-first hiring would improve female representation, there are some notable examples where the effect would not be as stark as in other countries.
+While there are several jobs where skills-first hiring would improve the representation of women, there are some notable examples where the effect would not be as stark as in other countries.
 For example, only 24% of women in Romania have the skills needed to fill a Software Engineer role, a job that is male-dominated: 70% of Software Engineers in Romania are men.
-Even if employers looked at candidates beyond prior job title, they would find few eligible female candidates.
+Even if employers looked at candidates beyond prior job title, they would find few eligible women candidates.